Komodo dragon: Conservation

 The Komodo dragon is classified by the IUCN as Endangered and is listed on the IUCN Red List.
-The species' sensitivity to natural and man-made threats has long been recognized by conservationists, zoological societies, and the Indonesian government.
+The species' sensitivity to natural and human-made threats has long been recognized by conservationists, zoological societies, and the Indonesian government.
 Komodo National Park was founded in 1980 to protect Komodo dragon populations on islands including Komodo, Rinca, and Padar.
 Later, the Wae Wuul and Wolo Tado Reserves were opened on Flores to aid Komodo dragon conservation.

 Komodo dragons generally avoid encounters with humans.
 Juveniles are very shy and will flee quickly into a hideout if a human comes closer than about 100 m.
 Older animals will also retreat from humans from a shorter distance away.
 If cornered, they may react aggressively by gaping their mouth, hissing, and swinging their tail.
 If they are disturbed further, they may attack and bite.
 Although there are anecdotes of unprovoked Komodo dragons attacking or preying on humans, most of these reports are either not reputable or have subsequently been interpreted as defensive bites.
 Only very few cases are truly the result of unprovoked attacks by atypical individuals who lost their fear of humans.

 Volcanic activity, earthquakes, loss of habitat, fire, tourism, loss of prey due to poaching, and illegal poaching of the dragons themselves have all contributed to the vulnerable status of the Komodo dragon.
 A major future threat to the species is climate change via both aridification and sea level rise, which can affect the low-lying habitats and valleys that the Komodo dragon depends on, as Komodo dragons do not range into the higher-altitude regions of the islands they inhabit.
 Based on projections, climate change will lead to a decline in suitable habitat of 8.4%, 30.2%, or 71% by 2050 depending on the climate change scenario.
 Without effective conservation actions, populations on Flores are extirpated in all scenarios, while in the more extreme scenarios, only the populations on Komodo and Rinca persist in highly reduced numbers.
 Rapid climate change mitigation is crucial for conserving the species in the wild.
 Other scientists have disputed the conclusions about the effects of climate change on Komodo dragon populations.